Winter Workspace 2022

 Session 2: February 28–April 24

-Caroline Garcia, Christopher Lin, Xavier Robles, and two New York Community Trust Van Lier Fellows to be announced.
+Caroline Garcia, Christopher Lin, Xavier Robles, and New York Community Trust Van Lier Fellows Deep Pool and Amina Ross

 Ayanna Dozier (PhD) is a scholar, curator and artist who approaches history as an amalgam of narratives that are at times incongruent, yet gain power through enactment, retelling and imaging.
 This approach to history enables her to generate creative ways to view what is, what was and what could be in the world.